GenesisFR/HowToBecomeGoodAtShooters/README.md

 - great for spawn closets
 - its duration is reduced every time you burn fuel
 - tap the button when you don't need it to save fuel
-- initial damage and ticks affected by DTA
+- the initial damage and ticks are affected by DTA/DTH

 ##### Sniper
 - good for burst damage